crbikebike/data-rocket/README.md

 Please consult Chris Race before changing database fields and formatting.
 This data powers several dashboards that are dependent on the current schema.

-The largest needs right now are enhancing the data pull process, tests, logging, and error handling.
+The largest needs right now are enhancing the data pull process, testing coverage, logging, and error handling.
+All the fun stuff.

 ## Build Setup